neerdael-nl/NSPanel_HA_Blueprint-Static-IP/README.md

 # NSPanel Custom with HA Blueprint

 Please visit:
-docs/install.md for the main changes you need to make to your substitutions to use this blueprint instead.
+(docs/install.md) for the main changes you need to make to your substitutions to use this blueprint instead.
+(You only need to add a few substitutions and change the repo url to this one.

 This innovative solution is designed to revolutionize how you interact with your Sonoff NSPanel.
 Our goal?
 To make the customization of your NSPanel seamless, intuitive, and completely code-free!